Every interior designer or homemaker knows a rug can make or break a room!

 In a living room, the placement of your rug depends on the size and layout of your space.

 - For a small living room, you could do one of two things.
 You could try a smaller rug just under the coffee table in the middle of the room.
 This anchors the room nicely.
 Or, if you want to make your space feel larger, you could get a bigger rug.
 Then place all your furniture completely on the rug with a little room to spare around the edges.
 A little breathing space around the edges makes so it doesn’t look like your furniture is crowded onto the rug.

 - For a medium-sized living room, go for a larger rug and place your furniture so only the front legs are on the carpet.
-This will anchor the room but won’t crowd it.
+This will anchor the room but won’t overcrowd it.

 - For big living rooms, get a large rug that fits all your furniture on it.
-This makes it seem cozier.
+This makes the room seem cozier.
 Or, you could use several small rugs to block off spaces and create little nooks.

 Tips for Choosing Living Room Rugs

 - Living rooms are often high-traffic areas.
 While the living room is a great place to put a plushy rug, make sure it’s tough enough to stand up to a beating.